hasura/graphql-engine/graphql/manual/migrations/database-with-migrations.rst

 Step 4: Disable database schema modifications
 ---------------------------------------------

-Since you are using other tools to manage migrations, you should disable the database schema modification tools on Hasura console to prevent edits to the database schema.
-But, you can still do actions related to metadata that Hasura stores, like tracking a table or creating/editing relationships or modifying permissions.
+Since you are using other tools to manage database migrations, you should disable the tools on the Hasura console which modify the database schema to prevent edits to the database schema.
+But, you can still do actions related to the GraphQL schema, like tracking a table or creating/editing relationships or modifying permissions, as they are managed by Hasura metadata.

 To disable schema modifications, head to ``Data -> Migrations`` on the console and then disable the toggle ``Allow postgres schema changes``.